DineshBoyjoo/Google-SDG/README.md

 pip install -r requirements.txt
 ```

-Next, open the `dinfosease` folder in android studio.
+Next, open the `dinfosease` folder in Android Studio.
 Sync project with gradle files if necessary.
-Choose emulator, then click on run project and project will be opened and run.
+Choose emulator, then click on run project and project will be opened and run
+OR simply install the `.apk` file on your Android Phone.

 ABOUT APP: